My passion is Family History, writing stories associated with my research and photography.

-In 2013 I went to Jindabyne in the high country.
-This journey was years ago, however, I still have very fond memories.
+Years ago I went to Jindabyne in the high country of New South Wales.
+I still have very fond memories.

 I spent a couple of weeks walking in this lovely area in the high country several years ago.
 This was a challenging trip.
 I ventured to this area to help recover from a difficult work environment.
 I received a taste of bushwalking and stayed at a little cottage at lower heights and spend many days enjoying the clean fresh air of the Snowy Mountains.
 Such a beautiful place to be.